Usage and History

 When knights would battle with pole-axes, the object was rarely to injure or kill, but to force their opponent to yield.
 A pole-axe can bash plate armor into ruin and pull off individual plates exposing vulnerable body parts.
 When attempting to kill with a pole-axe, it was used to facilitate throws and the back end or queue could be thrust into the weak points of armor.

 Halberds were more commonly used as battle field weapon and with their long reach were very effective verses swordsmen and other opponents with shorter range.
 They can be used to deliver dreadful chopping blows or employed to threaten with the spiked head like a spear.
 Bills were common Medieval England and functioned similarly to halberds during times of war.
-They were also used in single combat between unarmored foes, where they are used like a staff, but with a dead striking head.
+They were also used in single combat between unarmored foes, where they are used like a staff, but with a deadly striking head.

 Components and Construction